Number

 Visiting Student Applicants

 Visiting students must meet all requirements for their intended coursework; however, the placement testing requirement may be waived if the applicant has previously completed college-level math or English courses.
-Students should consult an academic advisor during drop-in hours before taking placement tests or enrolling in courses.
+Students should consult an academic advisor before taking placement tests or enrolling in courses.

 Enrollment as a Post-Baccalaureate Student